Easy Hibachi Fried Rice Recipe to make this tasty copycat Japanese steakhouse fried rice recipe at home from scratch.

 As Protein you can add:

 I prepared a hibachi chicken fried rice recipe in the how-to video further below.
+Here is a recipe a classic chicken fried rice.

 For a more authentic fried rice recipe, just add eggs or skip the protein altogether.